HENSHAWMEDS/HENSHAWMEDS/README.md

-# ABOUT ME...
+# ABOUT ME

-[*Little codes for great Impact*]
+*Little codes for great impacts*

-I am Henshaw Nyong, a graduate of pharnacy with over three years experience and cuurently a MIT-EMERGING TALENT STUDENT.

 -I am passionate about health and how tech can solve problems in health.

--I have great interest in using Data science and tech to solve medicine supply chain problems in underesourced regions and durring emergencies.
+-I am interested in using Data science and tech to solve medicine supply chain problems in underesourced regions and durring emergencies.

--I am a "controlled low pressure" individual.
+-I am a "controlled low pressure" individual

-[## SKILLS]
+## SKILLS

 EXCELLENT  COMMUNICATION